SpokeyWheeler/ansible-informix/README.md

 Informix
 ========

-This role will install Informix, from a single node, to a HDR and / or RSS cluster, with or without a configurable number of Connection Managers.
+This role will (eventually) install Informix, from a single node, to an HDR and / or RSS cluster, with or without a configurable number of Connection Managers.

-Because of the complexity of the cluster, if you try and run this against an existing cluster, it will just abort wherever it sensibly can.
-This isn't currently intended to add nodes to a cluster, a future version or separate role might do that.

-Similiarly, if you want to upgrade, you will need a different role, which is also in the pipeline.

-Future releases might also ddress ER and Grid.
-Might.

-Because SDS is such a bespoke implementation, it's unlikely that I'll ever get around to this. :-)
+I've tried to make it CI-friendly, but that's a pretty vague requiremment.

 Requirements
 ------------

 It may be stating the obvious, but this does require your own licensed version(s) of Informix.
 No Informix is supplied with this role.

-This has only been tested with HCL Informix, but I can't imagine any reason IBM Informix wouldn't work.
+My focus has been on HCL Informix, but I have also tried to make sure IBM Informix will work.
 Furthermore, I've developed this using the very latest 12.10, but I can't see any reason that it wouldn't work for any currently supported version.

 I have written this to work with Centos 7, but RHEL 7 and the equivalent Fedora should also work.
+I will try and get round to Debian / Ubuntu / OpenSuSE.

-It's expecting to use bash, because I'm lazy.
-I might add other shells, but it's very unlikely.
+It's expecting to use bash.
 Also, it uses systemd to manage the service.

 Role Variables
 --------------